 These managers will embrace a value creation mindset when determining how to best pair human and machine resources to accomplish their mission.
-Automation of existing tasks alone will not maximize the public value their teams are able to generate.
+Automation of existing tasks alone will not maximise the public value their teams are able to generate.
 Managers of the future should seek to harness uniquely human skills (creativity, empathy, problem-solving, etc.) in combination with automation and technology (see the sidebar, “Future mobility platform manager”) to create more value.
 To do this, managers will need to:

-Mobility options—such as car-sharing and autonomous vehicles, in addition to public transportation and personal vehicles—are expanding, making mobility management more complicated.
-Further, since mobility solutions are owned by a combination of individuals, the public sector, and the private sector, data management and public-private collaboration are critical to solve systemwide problems.
+Mobility options—such as car-sharing and autonomous vehicles, in addition to public transport and personal vehicles—are expanding, making mobility management more complicated.
+Further, since mobility solutions are owned by a combination of individuals, the public sector and the private sector, data management and public-private collaboration are critical to solve systemwide problems.
 Mobility platform managers of the future will manage teams of people who will supervise advanced AI systems that support the mobility platform.
 These mobility managers will focus their time less on process oversight and more on coaching and policy development.20

 Senior leadership should also embrace a new mindset, one that demonstrates a more collaborative and less authoritative leadership style.
 This work style will apply horizontally in collaboration with other senior leaders as well as vertically in the way senior leaders interact with frontline employees.
-While authoritative leadership creates a task and process execution mindset among employees, the workplace and organizational transformations of the future will need leaders who grant more autonomy to employees so they can execute effectively.
+While authoritative leadership creates a task and process execution mindset among employees, the workplace and organisational transformations of the future will need leaders who grant more autonomy to employees so they can execute effectively.

 Leaders will need to shift their mindsets in three critical ways:

-Organizational leaders should consider how their employees think and act.
+Organisational leaders should consider how their employees think and act.
 If you want to alter someone’s job or workflow, make sure you understand the status quo and engage those doing the work in the process of redesign.
 A few ways to do this:

 How employees are engaged in the process of re-envisioning their work is important.
 Rather than having a one-off exercise that results in clear before-and-after scenarios, it should be an ongoing, iterative process.
 To make the process work, leaders will need to make it clear to employees that their mission, along with how they accomplish it, is a living and mutable process that employees have a role in shaping.

-At the organizational level, several government agencies have implemented internal crowdsourcing and ideation efforts to encourage employee engagement and problem-solving.
+At the organisational level, several government agencies have implemented internal crowdsourcing and ideation efforts to encourage employee engagement and problem-solving.
 For example, internal innovation and crowdsourcing platforms could be used to solve higher-level agencywide problems that the workforce is experiencing.
 While the actual problems that surface through these kinds of channels may not be as significant as those identified through intentional small group brainstorming sessions, the employee engagement that comes with a well-managed ideation platform can have great value as one of a suite of tools leaders can use to transform to the future of work.

-Human-centered design and storytelling can help demystify the process of redesigning work.
-When the future can seem scary and uncomfortable, “humanizing” the change can be an important element to increasing the workforce’s comfort level with what’s about to happen.
-To accomplish this, we developed a series of personas or profiles of government employees of the future.25 While each profile includes a job description, it also shows—through the eyes of the worker—what a typical day might entail.
+Human-centred design and storytelling can help demystify the process of redesigning work.
+When the future can seem scary and uncomfortable, “humanising” the change can be an important element to increasing the workforce’s comfort level with what’s about to happen.
+To accomplish this, we developed a series of personas or profiles of government employees of the future.
+25 While each profile includes a job description, it also shows—through the eyes of the worker—what a typical day might entail.
 How have their jobs changed?
 What tools and resources do they have access to?
 What kinds of skills and career trajectories do they have?
-By imagining what the future of government jobs could look like, organizations can begin to address what needs to happen to make that vision a reality.
+By imagining what the future of government jobs could look like, organisations can begin to address what needs to happen to make that vision a reality.
 In this way, instead of being something that just happens to the workforce, the evolution of work and jobs can be designed by and for the workforce.

 An employee who is bogged down by a long list of mundane tasks is likely not going to have the bandwidth to spot new opportunities for value creation.
-Minimize the number of routine tasks workers must perform, and you can increase the potential for problem-solving and value creation.
+Minimise the number of routine tasks workers must perform and you can increase the potential for problem-solving and value creation.
 Automation can relieve workers of routine work, but often they will have not had a clear view of how various tasks could be automated or the tools that are out there that are available to them.
 Employing a technology translator—a technologist who can help teams think through their concept of operations—can help teams identify opportunities to automate routine tasks to free up time to perform higher value activities.

-Many processes that benefit from a design thinking approach are actually omnichannel, meaning they offer citizens several options: calling a helpline, chatting with a bot online, chatting with a human online, emailing a question, and/or checking FAQs on a website.
+Many processes that benefit from a design thinking approach are actually omnichannel, meaning they offer citizens several options: calling a helpline, chatting with a bot online, chatting with a human online, emailing a question and/or checking FAQs on a website.
 They include both technology elements and in-person and physical elements to improve the overall service experience.
 There tends to be a focus around IT software as the only relevant machine, but other physical machines (robotics, UAVs, etc.) will also become increasingly important to the future of work.
 Furthermore, in an era of evolving human-machine interactions, technologies should be deployed in a way that allows them to be adapted to emerging needs and be modified relatively quickly.